Do you have a Strategy and Process for Inclusive,

 In the past, I’ve sometimes recommended that communities create an office or department of revitalization, so that someone is in charge of what everyone wants.
 But that was wrong.
 “Revitalization” suffers from the same problem as “sustainability” and “resilience”: it’s not a rigorous term.
 It’s hazy, and would thus allow almost any action to take place under that banner.

-A more practical recommendation would be for communities to have an Office of Repurposing, Renewing, and Reconnecting.
+A more practical (if less elegant) name could be something like Office of Repurposing, Renewing, and Reconnecting.
 Or just 3Re Agency.
-These are three specific, fundable actions.
+These are three specific, fundable, measurable actions.
 When properly coordinated (which would be one of the office’s duties), they reliably move a place in the direction of revitalization, sustainability, and resilience.
 Even better would be to have state and federal versions, which would help fund and support local activities.

 The right vision and strategy inspire successful action.